zwettemaan/CEPSparker/ReadMe.md

 on your system.
 You'll often need to visit these folders, so having quick access to them is helpful.

-If the links become broken, simply remove the _LocalLinks_ folder and re-run the `setupLocalLinks` script.
+If the links become broken, simply delete the _LocalLinks_ folder and re-run the `setupLocalLinks` script.

-## Next Steps

-As you get more familiar with the workflow, you'll probably want to abandon the command-line scripts in the _Mac_ and _Windows_ folders, and replace them with a more advanced build tool.

-For my own projects I use _ant_, but that's just a matter of personal preference and familiarity.
-You can just as well use a variant of _make_, or _grunt_ or _gulp_ or whatever build tool works best for you.

 ## Debugging